-A big part of web design is in implementing creative solutions.
-One area that requires a lot of attention is in making things easier for clients to manage.
-This often comes with the use and customization of a CMS such as WordPress.
+Implementing creative solutions is a big part of what web designers do.
+And one area that requires a lot of attention is making things easier for clients to manage.
+This often comes with the use and customization of a content management system (CMS) such as WordPress.

-But fully autonomous websites aren’t really a thing yet.
-So, no matter how much customization we’ve done, clients are still going to need to do some things for themselves.
-There are a number of tasks that they just can’t escape.
+But fully autonomous websites aren’t a thing yet.
+So, no matter how many customizations we’ve done, clients are still going to need to do some things for themselves.

 With that in mind, here are five such web-related skills that clients will need to get the most out of their website.

 Modern websites can be very media-intensive.
 We often include features such as hero areas and slideshows that serve as a showcase for images.

 They may require that images be sized according to some specifications we’ve set during the design process.
 And odds are that standard stock photos will need to be cropped to fit.
 If your client will be the one updating these elements, they’ll need to know how to accomplish this.